 In general, her hair looks pretty healthy in the “before” picture.
 Definitely not as bad as mine, but you can see it’s frizzy and the curls are kind of meshed together.

-And now that she’s using the right products for her normal porosity hair, in the “after” photo you can see that she now has shiny defined waves and the frizz is gone.
+And now that she’s using the right products for her hair, in the “after” photo you can see that she now has shiny defined waves and the frizz is gone.

-And then this is an example of someone that I do not know, but I think is a great example of what I think is probably coarse hair (high porosity).
+And then this is an example of someone that I do not know, but I think it’s a great example of what changing to the right products and routine can do!

 An amazing transformation when using the right products!